NCICCGPO/gdan-tmp-models/tutorial/README.md

 ## Pre-Processing
 Run 1 sub-step that corresponds to your data type.
 If following tutorial with the METABRIC data, then follow the gene expression sub-step.

-#### 1.A Gene Expression - Convert Entrez IDs to GDAN-TMP Feature IDs (TMP Nomenclature) and Reformat Matrix
+### 1. Convert Feature Nomenclature of METABRIC data and Reformat Matrix
 Machine learning models need to be able to match genes to GDAN-TMP specific gene IDs.
 We will convert `brca_metabric/data_mrna_illumina_microarray.txt` Entrez gene IDs and reformat into a sample x feature matrix (ex. convert gene TP53 to feature N:GEXP::TP53:7157:).
 The output file can be found at `user-transformed-data/cbioportal_BRCA_GEXP.tsv`.
 ```
 # Rename and format data_mrna_illumina_microarray.txt